Thermalization within a Stark manifold through Rydberg atom interactions: Abstract

 \section{Abstract}

-One explanation of the thermalization of an isolated quantum system is the eigenstate thermalization hypothesis, which posits that all energy eigenstates are thermal.
-Based on this idea, we use dynamical typicality to predict the thermal state of ultracold Rb atoms exchanging energy via long-range dipole-dipole interactions.
-In a magneto-optical trap, we excite the atoms to the center of a manifold of nearly harmonically spaced clusters of Stark energy levels and then allow them to equilibrate.
-Comparing the equilibrium state to our thermal prediction across a range of densities, we find that the atoms generally fail to thermalize, though they approach the thermal state at the highest tested density.
+We use dynamical quantum typicality to predict the thermal equilibrium state of ultracold Rydberg atoms exchanging energy via long-range dipole-dipole interactions.
+We excite atoms to the center of a manifold of nearly-harmonically spaced clusters of Stark energy levels and then allow them to equilibrate.
+Comparing the equilibrium state to our thermal prediction across a range of Rydberg densities, we find that this system generally fails to thermalize, though it approaches the thermal state at the highest tested density.
+This is the first direct comparison of a dynamical quantum typicality calculation to experiment.

 An open quantum system thermalizes through interactions with the environment.
 Remarkably, an isolated quantum system can also thermalize by acting as its own reservoir.
 The strong version of the eigenstate thermalization hypothesis (ETH) explains this by postulating that all eigenstates of the Hamiltonian are thermal~\cite{deutsch_QuantumStatisticalMechanics_1991,srednicki_ChaosQuantumThermalization_1994,srednicki_ThermalFluctuationsQuantized_1996,rigol_ThermalizationItsMechanism_2008}.
 In this picture, an out-of-equilibrium initial state amounts to a specially arranged superposition of the energy eigenstates with nonthermal expectation values.
 Thermalization then occurs because the components of the initial state dephase with time~\cite{nandkishore_ManyBodyLocalizationThermalization_2015}.
 However, exceptions to the ETH have been observed, such as many-body localization and quantum many-body scars.
 Therefore, a weak version of the ETH (wETH), which requires only the vast majority of eigenstates to be thermal, has been proposed~\cite{biroli_EffectRareFluctuations_2010,ikeda_FinitesizeScalingAnalysis_2013,beugeling_FinitesizeScalingEigenstate_2014,iyoda_FluctuationTheoremManyBody_2017,yoshizawa_NumericalLargeDeviation_2018}.